Constraining the neutral hydrogen fraction during reionization: Cross-simulation inference using power spectrum and bispectrum: Simulating the fiducial model

 The total uncertainty in our mock measurements is driven by two primary components, system noise ($\sigma_{\rm sys}$) and cosmic variance ($\sigma_{\rm CV}$).
 System noise is an instrumental effect that is statistically uncorrelated between modes and dominates the error budget at small spatial scales.
 Conversely, cosmic variance represents the intrinsic statistical uncertainty arising from the finite cosmological volume accessible to observers, dominating on large scales due to the limited number of independent Fourier modes available (see e.g., \citealt{Mondal2015}).

-Rather than adopting a simplified analytical model for these errors, we use a simulation-based approach to calculate the total noise (cosmic variance plus system noise).
+Rather than adopting a simplified analytical model for these errors, we use a simulation-based approach to calculate the total noise (cosmic variance + system noise).
 System noise for a 128\,hour observation with the future SKA-Low is generated following the interferometric noise methodology detailed in \citet{Shaw2019}.
-We inject independent realizations of this thermal noise directly into the 50 brightness temperature ($\delta T_{\rm b}$) cubes.
+We inject 50 independent realizations of this thermal noise directly into the 50 brightness temperature ($\delta T_{\rm b}$) cubes.
 Subsequently, the total errors in the power spectrum and bispectrum measurements are calculated from these 50 statistically independent realizations of the signal.
 This ensures that our estimates naturally incorporate the non-Gaussian nature of the 21-cm signal.
 For further discussion of this error estimation method, the reader is referred to \citet{Mondal2021}.
+We also check the convergence of the error estimates as a function of the number of realizations that are presented in Appendix~\ref{app:variance_convergence}.
+We note that the power spectrum variance is largely stabilized, while the bispectrum variance is approaching convergence at $N=50$ and is adequate for the present analysis.